Canvasflow/canvasflow-format-xml/Issue.md

     article-2.xml
 ```

-The file `bundle://thumb.jpg` is referencing the path `assets/thumb.jpg`.
+The file `bundle://thumb.jpg` references the path `assets/thumb.jpg`.

-You can use the `bundle://` protocol in all the places that required the
+You can use the `bundle://` protocol in places that require the
-reference to any media file.
+reference to a media file.

 ### Article Protocol

-In the `issue.xml` file you will need to reference articles by using the
+In the `issue.xml` file you need to reference articles by using the
-`article://` protocol, this refers to the `articles` directory located at the
+`article://` protocol, this refers to the `articles` directory which is located in the
 root of the file.

-In the `articles` directory you can have any level of directories but the only
+In the `articles` directory you can have any number of directories, but only article files
-files that are stored in this directory must be article files.
+should be stored in this directory.

-> If you want to store any other type of assets, save them in
+> If you want to store any other type of assets, store them in
 > the `assets` directory